 How do I get started as a landlord?

 To get started as a landlord, you must first look at properties that you could rent out.
 Research the neighbourhoods before you buy to ensure that they are attractive to renters.
 Do the math to make sure you can run the property as a profitable business.
 Don’t buy a property unless the numbers work out in your favor.

 After you buy a property, perform upgrades and make sure it follows all the requirements set forth by Ontario laws governing landlords and renters.
 Write a lease agreement and choose high-quality renters by following the tips in this article.
 Keep the property up to date and in good working order by performing regular maintenance.

 Is it easy to be a landlord?

 Deciding to be a landlord is exciting, but it can be a bit overwhelming at first.
 However, once the wheels are in motion, things become a little bit easier.
-You can make it extremely easy on yourself by hiring a property management firm to oversee your units.
+You can make it extremely easy on yourself by hiring a Toronto property management company to oversee your units.
 On the other hand, some landlords prefer to do things themselves or can’t afford to hire a manager.